Nylilsa/nylilsa.github.io/guides/th14-gohei-dupe.md

 ## Gohei duplication glitch
 [hr_minor]

-This is tricky glitch to execute as there are a bunch of factors involved, and [hl2]for simplicity's sake[/hl2] I numbed them down to the following factors:
+This is tricky glitch to execute as there are a bunch of factors involved, and [hl2]for simplicity's sake[/hl2] I dumbed them down to the following factors:

 1. The player's y-coordinate
 2. The distance between the gohei and a target